heygrady/react-redux-notes/redux-wordpress.md

 3. `get()` is a convenience function for reading an attribute from a post.
 We'll see how that works in more detail when we create our module for reading values from the redux store.
 We'll see later how the posts object is constructed in a reducer.

 ## Fill in our module
 We're finally ready to fill in our module.
 At this point we should have a mostly functioning app that throws errors because our module is empty.
+If you were more adventurous as you followed along you may already have something that *at least* doesn't throw errors :)

 If you've been following along closely above you might have some ideas of the kinds of things that our module needs to do.
-We already know the selectors and actions that our container component needs.
+After reviewing the code in the `<PostListContainer>`, `<PostList>` and `<Post>` we already know the selectors and actions that our posts module needs.
 We'll start with the `fetchAll`, `getAll`, `isLoadingPosts`, `makePostSelectors` functions and then fill in the sagas and reducers needed to make these functions work.

+Below is a complete module for you to copy and past into your app.

-We'll go through this in detail below.
+We'll go through this in detail further below.

-##### `src/routes/Posts/modules/posts.js`
+###### `src/routes/Posts/modules/posts.js`

 ```js
 import { combineReducers } from 'redux'
 import { createAction, handleActions } from 'redux-actions'